Pylons/hypatia/docs/usage.rst

 expression which uses index names and values.
 It is parsed by the catalog to create a query object.

+.. warning:: CQE strings are not supported on Python versions < 2.6.

 Whether a query object is used directly or query objects are generated as the result of a CQE, an individual query object will be one of two
 types: a comparator or a set operator.
 A comparator performs a single